NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 # FAQ

 #### Q: Could you elaborate more on the theme "Celebrating Diversity"?
 A: We generally mean the diversity of our community, e.g., in the context of geographic, cultural, or technical diversity.
-We believe that such diversity encourages interdisciplinary collaboration and brings about unique creativity in the research field.As in a paper review, the relevance to the theme will be used during the selection process.
+We believe that such diversity encourages interdisciplinary collaboration and brings about unique creativity in the research field.
+As in a paper review, the relevance to the theme will be used during the selection process.

 #### Q: Can I submit 2 projects?
 Would I need a separate 3 minute presentation for each, or should this media include both as well as other relevant projects in my portfolio?
 A: Yes.
 Please submit a separate proposal for each project.
 The video submission of your prior work relevant to the proposed project should be submitted to demonstrate the strength of the proposed work.